Nextiva / Blog / Customer Experience

 Happy customers are your best advocates.
 Encourage them to share their positive experiences and generate more reviews and referrals, like discounts and referral bonuses.
 Many customers read reviews before purchasing, and positive customer testimonials can be a little nudge that gets them across the finish line.

-9. Analyze the customer lifecycle process
+5. Analyze the customer lifecycle process

 Customer data can help you understand your customers and whether your client lifecycle is performing as you want it to.
-For example, customer lifecycle analysis can provide insight into user behavior if you see a high drop-off rate during the onboarding process.
+For example, customer lifecycle analysis can provide insight into user behavior if you see a high drop-off rate during the client onboarding process.
 This allows you to improve onboarding tutorials to address customer pain points.

-10. Continuously improve the CLM process
+6. Continuously improve the customer lifecycle management process

 Optimize the Customer Lifecycle with Nextiva